 CO-HEAD.
-An individual in the household who is equally responsible for the lease with the Head of Household.
-(A family never has a Co-head and a Spouse, and a Co-head is never a Dependent).
+An individual in the household who is equally responsible for the lease with the head of household.
+A family may have a cohead or spouse but not both.
+A cohead never qualifies as a dependent.
+The cohead must have legal capacity to enter into a lease.